Ned Manning

-Ned Manning is an Australian playwright, actor and teacher.
+Ned Manning (born 1950) is an Australian playwright, actor and teacher.
 His film credits include the lead role in Dead End Drive-In (1986), and television credits include The Shiralee and Prisoner, and Brides of Christ.
 His plays include Us or Them, Milo, Kenny's Coming Home and Close to the Bone.
-In 2007 Manning played the lead in his own play, Last One Standing, at the Old Fitzroy theatre in Sydney.
+In 2007 Manning played the lead in his own play, Last One Standing, at the Old Fitzroy Theatre in Sydney.

-At one time the husband of Indigenous Australian artist Bronwyn Bancroft, Manning has since remarried, to theatre director Marion Potts.
-His children include 2010 New South Wales Young Australian of the Year, Jack Manning Bancroft.

 Early life

-Ned Manning was born in 1950 and grew up on a property in Coonabarabran, New South Wales.

-Playwright and author
+Ned Manning was born in Coonabarabran, New South Wales in 1950, where he grew up on a property.
+His father was a progressive Labour shire president, and his mother was a socialite and budding artist.
+His mother died when he was twelve years old, and he wasn't particularly close with his father.

+Career

+Theatre

 Manning's first play, Us or Them, was initially produced at the Childers Street Hall in Canberra on 1 November 1977.
-It was then re-written and performed in 1984 at the Stables Theatre for the Griffin Theatre Company, where it marked a turning point in Griffin's history as the play's success led to the cast and creatives being paid full professional rates.
-The play then transferred to the Philip St Theatre and on to the Q Theatre in Penrith.
+It was then re-written and performed in 1984 at the Stables Theatre in Sydney for the Griffin Theatre Company, where it marked a turning point in Griffin's history as the play's success led to the cast and creatives being paid full professional rates.
+The play then transferred to the Phillip Street Theatre and on to the Q Theatre in Penrith.

 Milo premiered at the Sydney Theatre Company's Wharf 2 Theatre in October 1984 before productions at the Q Theatre, Theatre Up North in Townsville, Theatre South in Wollongong and regional performances.
 Milo has been recorded for Radio National, had numerous other productions, and also been published by Currency Press.
-However a 2001 production in Sydney was panned by the reviewer, who described it as "formulaic and obvious, complete with clunky and unconvincing pat ending", and thought the play should be "put out to pasture".
-The same year, The Australian's reviewer was more positive, considering the performance to be "passionate and funny.
-Seven years after it first appeared, it remains one of the best plays written about the bush-city divide".

 Manning's next play, Kenny's Coming Home (1991), was performed at the Q Theatre, Penrith and was subsequently recorded for radio on ABC Radio National.
 The play is centred on a Rugby league footballer, Kenny, who gets caught up in a preselection battle between two of his family members.
 Kenny's Coming Home included songs by Shane McNamara.